neiltarar/intro_to_docker/README.md

 <br/>

 ### Let's write our command to run our container for the image:

+Again give your own name to the container you will be running.
+Your container name will come after `--name` tag.

 `$ docker run --rm -it --name cat_dog_vote_server -p 3001:3001 -v $(pwd):/app cat_dog_vote_server:dev`